khomah8/react/js-w3schools_notes.md

 _Ending statements with [semicolon](- ';') is not required, but highly recommended._

 If a JavaScript statement does not fit on one {visible} line, the best place [to break it is after an operator](https://www.w3schools.com/js/tryit.asp?filename=tryjs_statements_linebreak)

+JavaScript statements can be grouped together in **code blocks, inside curly brackets {...}**.
+The purpose of code blocks is to define statements to be executed together.